patrickfrey/mewa/doc/faq.md

 You define the inherited class as member and define a reduction from the inheriting class to the inherited class with the loading of this member as constructor.

+##### Note
+With multiple class inheritance and virtual methods in contrast to pure interface inheritance where all methods are implemented by the same class, there are some issues around the base pointer of the class.
+The first implementation decides what is the base pointer passed to the method.
+Every implementation of an inheriting class has then to calculate its base pointer from the base pointer passed.

 <a name="virtualMethodTables"/>